 What are Cookies and how are they used on our website?

-A cookie is text-only information that a website stores on your computer’s hard disk so that the website can remember who you are.
+A cookie is text-only information that a website transfers to the cookie file of the browser on your computer’s hard disk so that the website can remember who you are.
 Without a cookie every time you open a new web page the server where that page is stored will treat you like a completely new visitor.
-Think of a cookie as a website’s equivalent of a yellow post-it note.

-We also anonymously capture anonymous visitor statistics using Google Analytics to understand whether you are a new visitor or a returning visitor and which pages were interesting enough for you to read.
+We also anonymously capture visitor statistics using Google Analytics which also stores cookies to understand whether you are a new visitor or a returning visitor.

 There are a number of ways to manage cookies.
 If you use different computers in different locations you will need to ensure that each browser is adjusted to suit your cookie preferences.

 Some modern browsers have a feature that will analyse website privacy policies and allow a user to control their privacy needs.
 These are known as “P3P” features (Privacy Preferences Platform).

 Enabling Cookies based on privacy settings: